Montana Department of Livestock

 We are beginning to see a broader distribution of cases throughout the state.
 Shelter/rescue groups have contributed greatly to MT surveillance and perform a significant amount of MT testing.

-Fig. 1: Graph showing number of overall B. canis tests vs Number of positive results from screening tests performed at MVDL.
-Last updated 2/1/2023.
+Fig. 1: Graph showing number of overall B. canis tests vs number of positive results from screening tests performed at MVDL per fiscal year.
+Last updated 7/1/2023.

 GUIDANCE FOR TESTING/SURVEILLANCE OF ANIMALS IN SHELTER/RESCUE CHANNELS